ideasonpurpose/docker-wordpress-dev/README.md

 We're also watching the [Docker app](https://github.com/docker/app) project and may be able to further simplifiy this by wrapping this project in an app description later on.
 -->

+### New Site?

+Copy the docker-compose files or Run the init command (or manually copy the docker-compose files and package.json scripts) then just run `npm run docker:start`.

 ## Dockerfile

 The Dockerfile is based on the official WordPress image.
 We add [Xdebug](https://xdebug.org/), the [ImageMagick](http://www.imagemagick.org/) PHP extension and enable all PHP debug settings.

 ## Docker-compose

-The `docker-compose.yml` file builds on our Dockerfile, adds a name-based reverse-proxy, configures WordPress for development (all debugging enabled), enables the default theme links Composer and wp-cli then optionally pre-loads the database from a dumpfile.
+The `docker-compose.yml` files build on our Dockerfile, adding some utilities, diagnostic tools and helper apps.

 ## Package.json scripts (TODO)

-Launching Docker with package.json scripts wraps up several docker configuratiojns and enables ome nice lifeccyle add-ons like package-named test domains, post-launch /etc/hosts rewrites and some post-instanciation confgurations like setting the theme and adding default users.
+Launching Docker with package.json scripts wraps up several docker configurations and enables ome nice lifeccyle add-ons like package-named test domains, post-launch /etc/hosts rewrites and some post-instantiation configurations like setting the theme and adding default users.

 <!--
-This also alloows for specifying the [project name](https://docs.docker.com/compose/reference/envvars/#compose_project_name), which is very nice to have down the road when sorting through Docker's leftovers.
+This also allows for specifying the [project name](https://docs.docker.com/compose/reference/envvars/#compose_project_name), which is very nice to have down the road when sorting through Docker's leftovers.
 We set this to match the package's `name`.
 -->

 ## Conventions

+_TODO: switching to `.env` files as the source of truth_
+_TODO: start using dotenv library_

-Whenever possible, named settings are derived from the `name` property in package.json.
-The docker-compose file contains sensible defaults, but taking advantage of the package.json scripts provides an even smoother developer experience.
+~~Whenever possible, named settings are derived from the `name` property in package.json.
+The docker-compose file contains sensible defaults, but taking advantage of the package.json scripts provides an even smoother developer experience.~~

 ### Database dumpfiles